Skip to content

 Processing Example

 This section is a fun bonus example that rotates a cube in Processing based on the BNO086's sensor rotation vector's readings.
 This extra example is not included in the SparkFun VR IMU BNO08X Arduino Library as it requires Processing.
-To grab it, go ahead and download or clone the SparKFun VR IMU Breakout BNO086 QWIIC hardware repo.
+To grab it, go ahead and download or clone the SparkFun VR IMU Breakout BNO086 QWIIC hardware repo.

 Note